Tranquil Cabin Retreats for a Cozy Escape - Full-Time Travel

 Moose Meadow Lodge & Treehouse (Waterbury, Vermont)

-It’s hard to imagine a more idyllic venue for a socially distanced vacation than a treehouse.
+It’s hard to imagine a more idyllic venue for an outdoor escape than a treehouse.
 That’s what’s on offer at Moose Meadow Lodge, a peaceful refuge situated in the woods of Vermont.
 This elevated two-level abode is supported by, and integrated with, the maple and pine trees that surround it, giving it an outdoors-indoors aesthetic and fairytale-like quality.
 The treehouse is also a fully licensed B&B, so you can wake up to a Vermont breakfast on the wrap-around deck while morning birdsong emanates from the canopy.

 Photo courtesy of BoutiqueHomes